AndrejaCH/kickstarter-analysis/README.md

 :bulb: ```Louise is interested in GB Musicals for her future campaign.
 She estimated cost of her future campaign at £4,000.
 This analysis shows that she has better chances if she reduces her goal to around £2,000.```

 ### Challenges and Difficulties Encountered
 I found the written part of the analysis the most challenging.
-It takes a lot of effort to tell a meaningful story and to write a clear and easy-to-understand analysis report.
-I did encounter some technical problems; however, the “coding” community has been helping me overcome those challenges.
-This community is very active and helpful, so thanks to **@StackOverflow**, **@BSC Lessons** and **@Slack community**, making the technical part much easier.
+I realized that takes a lot of time and effort to tell a meaningful story and to write a clear, easy-to-understand analysis report.
+Yet it is very rewarding at the end.
+I encountered some technical problems as well, but luckily the “coding” community is very active and very helpful.
+Searching for technical support on **@StackOverflow**, **@BSC Lessons**, and **@Slack** made this part much easier and I was able to overcome those challenges.

 #### Written Report and Understanding Data
-This was my biggest challenge.
-I am aware how important communication is and I really wanted to give it a good start.
-I overcame this challenge by devoting extra time to it, re-read lessons and pre-work and looked for explanations in external articles.
-I believe that it will become easier over time and practice.
-Here is a piece of advice that I came across in modules:
+Writing this report was my biggest challenge.
+I believe communication is very important and the work I did would have very little value if I couldn’t share it with others throughout this report.
+I really wanted to have a good start so I devoted extra time, re-read lessons and pre-work, and looked for information in external articles.
+Another important part is also understanding the data I was working with.
+I would like to highlight a piece of advice that I came across in modules:

 > familiarize yourself with it [data] and get a sense of what you're working with (2).

-It seems pretty straight-forward, but really made analysis much easier.
-Also constantly asking myself questions as in: *What do I want to tell with this analysis?
-Do I understand the data on charts and tables?
+It seems pretty straight-forward advice but really made the analysis much easier.
+Besides this, I also asked myself questions such as *What do I want to tell with this analysis?
+Do I understand the data, results, charts and tables?
 What this information is telling me?
-Is this information relevant or rather confusing?* had helped me stayed on the right path.
+Is this information relevant or rather confusing?* to keep me on the right path.

 #### Markdown Language
-As mentioned above, clear communication is crucial and this report is just the beginning.
-At first, I struggled with markdown language, yet after a few trials and errors, I started noticing progress.
-After all, it is quite flexible and not too complicated.
-When the report was completed, I spent some time on fine-tuning.
-With every new correction, I learned something new and this was the exciting part!
-I learned that markdown language is somewhat similar to HTML and I would definitely like to learn it as well!
-This motivation has helped me overcome this challenge.
+I wrote a report in Word document, transferred to README.md file, and hoped it will work.
+Soon, I learned that is not a case.
+At first, I struggled with markdown language, in order to get things right and visually pleasing.
+After a few trials and errors, I started noticing progress.
+I was surprised at how much I could do with it.
+One thing led to another.
+At first, I learned how to include a picture in the text, then I wanted this picture to be in the center and then I wanted to be the right size and so on.
+And of course - emojis! :smiley: With every new correction, I learned something new and that was an exciting part!
+I also learned that markdown language is somewhat similar to HTML that I would like to learn as well!
+This motivation and rewarding results had helped me overcome this challenge.

-#### Sorting Pivot Chart
+#### Sorting Pivot Chart and Table by Descending or Ascending Order
-One of the technical problems I encountered was sorting the pivot table by descending or ascending order.
-I knew how to sort rows in the spreadsheet, but was unfamiliar with this task in pivot table.
-At first, I thought that sorting pivot table is not possible at all.
-Thanks to the lecture I learned that I can sort pivot tables and charts and was surprised how organized and clean visualization looked by applying this feature.
+I was familiar with sorting rows in the spreadsheet but was unfamiliar with this feature in pivot tables and charts.
+At first, I thought that was not possible for pivot tables and charts.
+Thanks to the lecture I learned that I can sort pivot tables and charts and was surprised how organized and clean the visualization looked by applying this feature.

 <p align="center">
 <img src="graphics/SortingPivotChart.PNG" width="25%" height="25%">
 </p>

 #### Conditional Formatting
-I was familiar with basic conditional formatting, yet I learend I was doing it "long-way".
-After going over some buttons in the ribbon and doing a bit more research on it, I discovered a very convenient button `manage rules`.
+I had some basic knowledge of conditional formatting, yet I learned I was doing it "long-way".
+If I wanted to make corrections I would go back to setting and rewrite the rules.
+Spending some time on conditional formatting I noticed a very convenient button `manage rules`.
 It can be found in Home Tab -> Conditional Formatting drop-down menu -> Manage Rules.
+It was a bit of a game-changer for me.
 Now I am able to manage conditional formatting rules more efficiently.

 <p align="center">
 <img src="graphics/ManageRules.png" width="40%" height="40%">